1. What exactly is bow-leggedness?

 It normally spontaneously resolves when they are around three years old (physiological genu varum).
 If this doesn’t happen, and if there is indeed a degree of bowing, or if there is a bone disease, corrective surgery should be carried out lo regain alignment.

 Treatment for genu varum aims to:

-After the operation, you may be in a wheelchair for 3 to 4 weeks.
+After the operation, you may be in a wheelchair for three to four weeks.
 After this, crutches will need to be used until you are able to walk unaided.
 You may need to stay in hospital for a few days so the specialist can monitor your progress.
-For patients over 35 years old, rehabilitation takes at least 4 months.
-If there aren’t any complications, when the mobility aids are no longer used, the patient should not physically exert themselves for about two months.
+For patients over 35 years of age, rehabilitation takes at least four months.
+If there are no complications, and when the mobility aids are no longer used, the patient should not physically exert themselves for a period of about two months.